 CFC is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC) and has been classified by the Internal Revenue Service as a publicly supported organization.
-No provision for income tax has been recorded for the years ended December 31, 2013 and 2012, because CFC did not have taxable unrelated business income.
+No provision for income tax has been recorded for the years ended December 31, 2014 and 2013, because CFC did not have taxable unrelated business income.
 Management believes that CFC has properly maintained its tax exempt status and classified its revenue as exempt in the accompanying statement of activities.
-In addition, management believes that CFC does not have an uncertain tax position as of and for the years ended December 31, 2013 and 2012.
+In addition, management believes that CFC did not have an uncertain tax position as of and for the years ended December 31, 2014 and 2013.

-CFC's information returns (Form 990) are generally open to examination by taxing authorities for a period of three years from the date they were filed.
-Accordingly, CFC's Form 990 filed for tax years 2010, 2011 and 2012 could still be examined by the Internal Revenue Service.
+CFC files Form 990, Return of Organization Exempt from Income Tax, with the Internal Revenue Service (the "IRS") annually.
+Organizations' federal information returns are generally open to examination by the IRS for a period of three years from the date they were filed.
+Accordingly, CFC's Form 990 filed for tax years 2011, 2012 and 2013 could still be examined by the Internal Revenue Service.